micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 8.md

 But when you thus sin against the brethren, and wound their weak conscience, you sin against Christ.

 ###### 13
-Therefore, if food makes my brother stumble, I will never again eat meat, lest I make my brother stumble. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 1 Corinthians 8:1 _makes arrogant_ [^b]: 1 Corinthians 8:1 _builds up_ [^c]: 1 Corinthians 8:9 _cause of offense_
+Therefore, if food makes my brother stumble, I will never again eat meat, lest I make my brother stumble.